Class H Felony in Wisconsin Sentencing, Penalties & Fines

 Grieve Law fights several types of Class H felony convictions.
 Many of our clients faced Class H felony charges such as:

 Grieve Law has fought for Wisconsin defendants and won time and again.
 Unlike Fee to Plea™ lawyers who talk you into surrendering your rights in plea deals, Grieve Law prepares powerful, strategic defenses that win cases.
-If you’ve been accused of a Class H felony in Wisconsin, you are only guilty if you are convicted.™ Call Grieve Law today for a free consultation.
+If you’ve been accused of a Class H felony in Wisconsin, call Grieve Law today for a free consultation.

 Sentencing & penalties for Class H felonies in WI

-Defenses for a Class H Felony in Wisconsin
+Defenses for a Class H Felony Charge in Wisconsin

-Grieve Law always creates defenses to give you the best chance of winning at court.
-For Class H felonies, we’ll often begin by investigating if the prosecution has probable cause to accuse you of a felony during the preliminary hearing.
-Without probable cause, they cannot advance your case to trial.
-Grieve will analyze the police and court records to determine if your rights were violated during the arrest or pre-trial booking process.
+When facing a Class H felony charge, understanding the legal system is critical.
+We build strong defense strategies to give you the best chance in court.
+We often start by examining whether the prosecution had probable cause to bring felony charges during the preliminary hearing.
+If they lack probable cause, the case cannot proceed to trial.
+We also analyze police and court records for any violations of your rights during the arrest or booking process.
 If a mistake was made before trial, a motion hearing can be called to dismiss the charges.
-These are tactics Grieve might use with other felony and misdemeanor violations as well.
+Our attorneys use these defenses for many felony and misdemeanor violations.

-For gun possession charges, Grieve Law will look at the nuanced interaction between the 2nd Amendment and Wisconsin machine gun laws.
-Tom Grieve himself is a lifetime NRA member and avid gun owner and instructor, with an intricate knowledge of gun statutes.
-No other law firm in Milwaukee has the knowledge to defend your constitutional rights like Grieve Law.
+• For gun possession charges, Grieve Law will look at the nuanced interaction between the 2nd Amendment and Wisconsin machine gun laws.
+With an intricate knowledge of gun statutes, no other law firm in Milwaukee has the knowledge to defend your constitutional rights like Grieve Law.

-For drug charges, Grieve Law will carefully review your arrest, the search, and any statements you made to police officers.
-If your rights were violated during any of these events, it might make the prosecutor’s evidence inadmissible in court.
-Grieve will also look for evidence of entrapment, which also prevents the state from charging you with drug possession.
+• For drug charges, we thoroughly review the details of your arrest, the search, and any statements made to law enforcement.
+If your rights were violated, the prosecution’s evidence may be ruled inadmissible in court.
+We also investigate potential entrapment, which could prevent the state from pursuing charges.

-Some class H felonies, particularly battery, are more serious examples of charges also tried as misdemeanors.
+• More serious Class H felonies, such as battery, can sometimes be reduced to misdemeanors.
 Grieve Law can work to reduce felony charges to misdemeanors.
 If you are not charged with any felonies, you cannot have your civil rights restricted and won’t serve time in state prison.
-Misdemeanors can also be erased from your criminal record through the expungement process.